Skip to Main Content

 When working on a specialist research topic or literature review, you may want to widen your search beyond the journals available in the Library's collection.

-Before you begin, it is helpful to understand the difference between full-text and indexed articles
+Before you begin, it is helpful to understand the difference between full-text and indexed articles.

 What is a full text article?